briandfoy/briandfoy.github.io/_posts/2025-01-28-data-dumper-s-surprising-side-effect-with-useqq.md

 		};
 {% endhighlight %}

 The third group, where `$Data::Dumper::Useqq` is true, shows some oddities.
 Some of the numbers are quoted (and with double quotes), but some aren't.
 Why?
-In Data::Dumper::_dump, there's this branch in `_dump`:
+In `Data::Dumper::_dump`, there's this branch in `_dump`:

 {% highlight text %}
 538:     elsif ($val =~ /^(?:0|-?[1-9][0-9]{0,8})\z/) { # safe decimal number